 Hi there!
 Thank you for taking the time to visit my professional website.
 I’m Stormy!
 Yes, that is my real name.
 Sadly, I hate storms.
 As you can see already, this page will be slightly less formal, but I wanted to share a bit more about what I do and my personality.

-Prior to coming back home to Vegas, I was on the opposite coast working in-house as a Reporter and In-Stadium Emcee for the Carolina Panthers in Charlotte.
-The Queen City is also where I got my start with ESPN/SEC Network and Raycom Sports.
+I guess I can start to wrap up “my work journey” haha.
+Before the VGK, I was on the opposite coast working in-house as a Reporter and In-Stadium Emcee for the Carolina Panthers in Charlotte.
+The Queen City is also where I got my start with the ESPN/SEC Network family and Raycom Sports.
 My journalistic career did, however, begin out West--The Mountain West to be exact, where I was trained as a “one-man-band” (one-lady-band?) multimedia journalist, covering all 18 of the league's men's and women's sports.

 My passion for sports can be traced to my upbringing.
 My dad was on the 40-man roster for the St. Louis Cardinals back in the day and my mom was an elite gymnast turned coach here in Henderson.
 I was raised playing and watching every sport in the book, from basketball to bowling.
 (Side note: I’m not as skilled on the lanes as I once was, but I did roll my first 200 as a 9-year-old.)
 Even in elementary school on the playground, I was the frequent pick for “all-time QB” at recess because I had such a good spiral.